jtc42/fastapi-hypermodel/docs/extending.md

   `URLFor` has no Hypermodel type and leverages the base one, whereas HAL implements `HALHyperModel` and uses it to handle the cURIes logic.
 Siren uses the `SirenHyperModel` to move the different fields into `properties` and `entitites`.
-This is usually required for Level 1+ Hypermdia formats
+This is usually required for Level 1+ Hypermedia formats
 - Response Type: This is an optional class to define custom response behaviour.
   It could be lightweight like `SirenResponse` where only a jsonchema is checked, or it could be more complex like `HALReponse`.
 If no custom